 The Company may be exposed to two counterparty risks, namely investment counterparties and default on premium payment risk by clients.
-Given the nature of the Company's investments in cash or bank deposits, the level of risk exposure is not assessed as significant.
-Given the size of the business in 2020, the level of default in premium payment is not significant
+Given the nature of the Company's investments in cash or bank deposits or Money Market AAA Rated Funds, the level of risk exposure is not assessed as significant.
+Given the size of the business in 2021, the level of default in premium payment is not significant the key counterparties would reduce solvency cover from 254% to 242%.
+The Treasury team will keep this position under close review and take appropriate action if and when necessary.